 High-Quality Network servers are available on the PrivateVPN network.
 PrivateVPN say that it aims “to purchase Internet capacity directly from the IP transit provider”.
 These tier-1 servers allows PrivateVPN to have no middlemen in its network which it says allows it to deliver better connections speeds.
 Please check the connection speeds section of the review for speed test results.

 For real technophobes, a remote installation feature is available.
 When implemented, it will allow a PrivateVPN customer support technician to remotely take over a subscriber’s machine momentarily to help them set up the VPN.
-This shouldn’t be necessary, because the VPN is very easy to setup.
+This shouldn’t be necessary, because the VPN is very easy to set up.
 However, the feature is an excellent addition that certainly can be considered a selling point that sets it apart from its competitors.
 The feature is also available for general maintenance and is handled with TeamViewer remote support software.
 PrivateVPN even provides a guide for getting remote control set up in its resources area.

 The law was set up under the auspices of national security (to monitor for terrorist communications).
 Thankfully, in 2009 that FRA law was updated to include political oversight.
-In 2010 ‘technical difficulties’ were cited for the law’s apparent implementation failure – and it is unclear if the intelligence agency that was setup to monitor the internet traffic – is doing its job in an unsupervised manner.
+In 2010 ‘technical difficulties’ were cited for the law’s apparent implementation failure – and it is unclear if the intelligence agency that was set up to monitor the internet traffic – is doing its job in an unsupervised manner.

 In addition, in 2009 Sweden passed an anti-copyright piracy law called IPRED.
 IPRED permits copyright holders to make Swedish ISPs reveal the personal information of users under suspicion of sharing copyrighted files (with a warrant).
 This led to a sharp rise in VPN subscribers in Sweden itself (no doubt many of which subscribed to PrivateVPN).

 Next, in March 2012, Sweden passed a mandatory data retention (MDR) law that forces ISPs to retain all data for six months.
 This includes login times, email logs and websites visited.
 In 2014, the European Court of Justice decided that MDR was unlawful citing human rights.
-Then in December of 2016, the EU court of Justice once more found that blanket surveillance was unlawful.
+Then in December 2016, the EU Court of Justice once more found that blanket surveillance was unlawful.
 The rulings mean that, if challenged, data retention laws in Sweden could be overturned.

 Despite all of this, PrivateVPN actually explained to me directly that the reason it stays in Sweden is that it has full access to the data center where they own all the hardware and even control the router.
 For that reason, PrivateVPN is able to be extremely confident about its zero-logs claim.